Lecture 06: Generalized Linear Models (Binary Outcome) and Matrix Algebra

 • The change in odds and probability is not linear per unit change in the IV, but instead is linear with respect to the logit

-• Will still modify the conditional main effects
+• Interactions will still modify the conditional main effects

 • Simple main effects are effects when interacting variables = 0